 The origins of holistic education can be traced to ancient concepts of instruction that emphasized the whole person rather than an individual segment of the person’s experience.
 As only two examples, both native indigenous cultures and the ancient Greeks conceived of the world as a single whole.
 Using this as a reference frame, education cannot be separated from the rest of a person’s experience.
 Enlightenment ideals that emphasized analytical and scientific reason downplayed the intimate and emotional connections that individuals had with their surrounding world.

 By the 20th century, there was a shift back toward emphasizing the whole of the human experience.
 The Waldorf school movement tried to bring together a student’s intellectual, artistic, and practical skills using an integrated, holistic approach.
 The Montessori school movement also placed emphasis on the spiritual qualities of the child and not just the intellectual aspect.
-Maria Montessori, founded of the Montessori movement, felt that people underwent a spiritual development that best occurred within a nurturing environment.
+Maria Montessori, founder of the Montessori movement, felt that people underwent a spiritual development that best occurred within a nurturing environment.
 The 20th century therefore saw several approaches to holistic education, though there was no single idea about how to implement it.

 Common Philosophies and Themes

 In many respects, holistic education may come across as fragmented in implementation.
-However, there are several recurring themes in holistic approaches that help characterize this school of though.
+However, there are several recurring themes in holistic approaches that help characterize this school of thought.
 These themes are grounded in the interconnectedness of people both with other people and with their environment.

 Interconnectedness could be considered the overriding theme that defines holistic education.
 Using the holistic approach, teachers emphasize the notion that humans have a kinship with one another.
 People, to a degree, have responsibility for the welfare of others.
 As such, all decisions have to be made with consideration for how those decisions impact the community.
 Consequently, a second theme of holistic education is the importance of relationships.
-Students are taught to appreciate the different skillsets that people possess and to learn cooperatively with their peers.
+Students are taught to appreciate the different skill sets that people possess and to learn cooperatively with their peers.

 Out of the interconnectedness people share, a sense of community is developed, which is a third theme common to holistic learning.
 Students are taught to accommodate different views and beliefs that other people possess.
 As such, another theme that is common is the importance of caring, and students are taught to demonstrate a caring attitude toward others.